 The Carlton, Cook, Lake, and St. Louis Community Health Board is both state and federal budget-responsive.
 The Board operates as the applicant agency for the four member counties and receives funding for various federal and state public health programs from the Minnesota Department of Health and the Minnesota Department of Human Services on a noncompetitive population needs-based formula or through a competitive grant application process.
 Funding allocations will fluctuate according to state and federal actions and population changes.
 The number of successful competitive grant-funding awards also affects the overall Board budget.
 With some fluctuation in certain public health programs, funding levels have remained relatively consistent.
-The Minnesota Statewide Health Improvement Partnership (SHIP) continued in 2020 as well as the Healthy Families America Evidence Based Home Visiting grant, which began in May 2018.
+The Minnesota Statewide Health Improvement Partnership (SHIP) continued in 2021 as well as the Evidence Based Home Visiting grant, which began in May 2018.
+Funding was received for COVID response and recovery that has assisted in covering some costs incurred during the pandemic response.

-In response to the Coronavirus Pandemic, the Board began receiving both federal and state funding in 2020 to prevent, manage, and respond to COVID-19.
+In response to the coronavirus pandemic, the Board began receiving both federal and state funding in 2020 to prevent, manage, and respond to COVID-19.
+This continued into 2021.